Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 All bulk operations occur in `BulkExecutorService`.

-A controller to call the bulk operations, with the following endpoints:
+A controller calls the bulk operations, with the following endpoints:

 - `/api/bulk POST`: Bulk import
 - `/api/bulk PUT`: Bulk update